[N-49] ALVA NOTO - XERROX VOL. 4 [NOTON]

 While Alva Noto's oeuvre is predominantly affiliated with pristine sound design, Xerrox holds more intimate gestures and emotional sensibility.
 This fourth volume shuns further from the conceptualism and orderliness of prior musical outputs, ranging from heart-warming elegies to mind-bending sci-fi projections in extrasolar territories.

-Video by Simon Mayer.
-Original video footage with kind permission of The National Aeronautics and Space Administration.
+Videos by Simon Mayer.
+Original video footage with kind permission of The National Aeronautics

 June 19.
 2020